Find Your Plant Protein Sources Here – Dr. Sebi Nutritional Guide

-Find your vegan protein sources here!
+Find your plant/vegan protein sources on the Dr. Sebi nutritional guide, here.!
 Look no further!
 Many people have the misconception that only meat can supply you with the recommended daily allowance of protein.

-Many people don’t know that there are vegan protein sources and that plants also contain protein.
-Plants contain proteins, which are nitrogen-based compounds, and their composition is better for the body than the composition of protein found in meat.
+Many people don’t know that there are plant protein sources and that plants contain protein.
+Plants contain nitrogen-based compounds, which have been termed “proteins,” and their composition is better for the body than the composition of meat protein.

-Vegan protein is nitrogen-based compounds which are also called amino acids.
+Plant/vegan protein is a nitrogen-based compound.
+The scientific community also refers to protein as amino acids.
 The body uses these nitrogen-based compounds to build and repair muscles, bones, blood cells, hair, skin, nails, and tissues.

 The human body also uses these nitrogen-based compounds to make enzymes, hormones, and antibodies.
 The body also uses them to transport nutrients to the cells, and to regulate water.

-Vegan protein is made up of varying combinations of 20 different amino acids, and our bodies can make eleven of the twenty amino acids.
-People depend on get the other nine amino acids from the foods they eat.
-These nitrogen-based compounds are called essential amino acids because the body doesn’t manufacture them.
+Plant protein is made up of varying combinations of 20 different amino acids, and our bodies can make eleven of the twenty amino acids.
+People depend on getting the other nine amino acids from the foods they eat.
+These nitrogen-based compounds are called “essential amino acids” because the body doesn’t manufacture them.

 Some of the combinations of amino acids form nitrogen-based compounds like keratin.
 This compound is found in skin, hair and nails.
 Hemoglobin carries oxygen throughout the body, and myosin helps muscles to contract.